TAMIL4455/Bruteforce/README.md

 ----X---Only for an education purpose only----X----
 # SocialBox-Termux
-SocialBox is a Bruteforce Attack Framework [ Facebook , Gmail , Instagram ,Twitter ] , Coded By Belahsan Ouerghi Edit By samsesh
+SocialBox is a Bruteforce Attack Framework [ Facebook , Gmail , Instagram ,Twitter ] , Coded By Belahsan Ouerghi Edit By TamiltheHACKER
 # Installation
 ```
 apt-get update